kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

   }
 }
 ```
 Compile this file with the command `javac` and then run it with the command `java` **on your computer**.
-This will only work if you have Java already installed.
+Note that this will only work if you have Java already installed.

 Repeat these commands but this time on the remote server.
-Because the UCSD computer has Java, this should work for everyone.
+Because the UCSD computers have Java set up, this should work for everyone.

-Type `ls` in the command prompt and you should see the file in the home directory!
+If you type `ls` in the command prompt, you should see the file in the home directory!

 ![image](Screenshot2022-01-13182320.png)
 <br/>